richardun/active_directory/README.md

 ActiveDirectory::Base.cache?
 </pre>

-----[ ActiveRecord example ]----
+<h3>ActiveRecord example</h3>
-You can also limit the fields that get returned, just like with ActiveRecord.
+<p>You can also limit the fields that get returned, just like with ActiveRecord.</p>

-In ActiveRecord, you use ":select => ['select this', 'or', 'that']" - you can do this or use the net/ldap syntax of ":attributes => ..."
-You should use one or the other, but not both.
+<p>In ActiveRecord, you use ":select => ['select this', 'or', 'that']" - you can do this or use the net/ldap syntax of ":attributes => ..."
+You should use one or the other, but not both.</p>

 <pre>
 ad_user = ActiveDirectory::User.find(:all, :attributes => ['givenname', 'sn'])